maciap/network_analysis/README.md

 The scripts proposed in this repository solve the exercises in Homework 4, Algorithmic Methods for Data Mining, Master's degree in Data Science, Sapienza University of Rome.

+The scripts are written in Python 3.
+The following libraries are additionally required:
+* json
+* networkx
+* itertools
+* matplotlib.pyplot
+* seaborn
+* pandas
+* collections
+* heapq

 ## Data

 The data in usage is the DBLP data set.
 It contains information concerning Computer Science academic publications, in json format.
 In particular, not only the complete but also a reduced version of the data set are taken into account.
 The user is allowed to choose the data to be analysed.

 ## Procedures
 > * Exercise 1: